Serena Williams to face Maria Sharapova at French Open

 Williams -- her ranking down to 451st due to a lack of matches since winning the 2017 Australian Open in the early stages of pregnancy -- defeated 11th-seed Julia Goerges 6-3 6-4 Saturday evening.

 The 23-time grand slam champ faced a mere one break point and tallied 85% of her first-serve points.

+"I feel like every match I play I'm getting better and I'm playing tougher opponents and I'm hanging in there, and I feel like it's going to hopefully keep going," said Williams.

-Sharapova thumped sixth-seed Karolina Pliskova 6-2 6-1 in the afternoon, winning nearly 60% of her return points versus last year's women's ace leader.
+Sharapova thumped sixth-seed Karolina Pliskova 6-2 6-1 in the afternoon, winning nearly 60% of her return points versus last year's women's ace leader and Roland Garros semifinalist.

 Monday, though, comes the hard part for 28th-seed Sharapova, no doubt the toughest challenge of her career -- trying to beat Williams.